Don’t put your users at risk and stop supporting the legacy, insecure versions of Internet Explorer. Even if your stats suggest otherwise.

-It doesn’t mean that all legacy IE versions are officially gone.
-For example, IE9 on Windows Vista SP2 or IE10 on Windows Server 2012 will still get updates.
-In the case of IE9 it should be until the end of Vista’s life on April 11, 2017.
+It doesn’t mean that all legacy IE versions were officially gone in 2016.
+For example, IE9 on Windows Vista SP2 or IE10 on Windows Server 2012 still got updates.
+In the case of IE9 it was until the end of Vista’s life on April 11, 2017.

 Take a look at the following table showing which versions are available on which OS and if they will receive updates and security fixes:

 |Windows XP||No||N/A||N/A||N/A||N/A||No **||Yes||Yes|

 |Windows Vista SP2||No||No *||N/A||N/A||N/A||No **||Yes||Yes|

 ** ended in April 2016

 In general it’s thought that if a browser has more than 1% share in your statistics, you should support it in some form.
 However, in the case of the old IE versions we need to look at that in context:

 Don’t we encourage risky behaviour by our users if we support insecure browsers?

 In fact, it’s highly probable that nine recently fixed vulnerabilities in Internet Explorer also exist in IE7 and IE8, and in IE9 and IE10 on Windows editions ineligible for patching.
 As Gregg Keizer states in the above article: